-1. The Board of Directors finds the above recitals are true and incorporate them by this reference as findings; and

-2. This resolution and the conservation measures herein are effective immediately upon adoption pursuant to Water Code section 376; and

-3. Pursuant to Water Code section 376 and Government Code section 6061, Paradise Irrigation District shall publish in a newspaper of general circulation this resolution, or a summary, adopting a water conservation program within 10 days after its adoption and publicize its enactment on the District's website and in billing correspondence with the District's customers; and

-4. This resolution establishes mandatory conservation measures to be implemented immediately and at such other times when, in the opinion of the Board of Directors, such measures are necessary for the preservation of public health and safety standards.
+- 1. The Board of Directors finds the above recitals are true and incorporate them by this reference as findings; and - 2.
+This resolution and the conservation measures herein are effective immediately upon adoption pursuant to Water Code section 376; and - 3.
+Pursuant to Water Code section 376 and Government Code section 6061, Paradise Irrigation District shall publish in a newspaper of general circulation this resolution, or a summary, adopting a water conservation program within 10 days after its adoption and publicize its enactment on the District's website and in billing correspondence with the District's customers; and - 4.
+This resolution establishes mandatory conservation measures to be implemented immediately and at such other times when, in the opinion of the Board of Directors, such measures are necessary for the preservation of public health and safety standards.
 The Board finds that the mandatory conservation measures will be in place until the earlier of (a) suspension by the Board of Directors; or (b) when Paradise Reservoir next fills and spills.
-The mandatory conservation measures may be imposed at a future time by majority action of the Board of Directors at a public meeting convened in accordance with the Brown Act (Government Code §§ 54950 et seq.).

-5. The provisions of this resolution are not intended to limit uses of water necessary to protect public health and safety or for essential government services, such as police, fire and other similar emergency services; and a.
+The mandatory conservation measures may be imposed at a future time by majority action of the Board of Directors at a public meeting convened in accordance with the Brown Act (Government Code §§ 54950 et seq.). - 5.
+The provisions of this resolution are not intended to limit uses of water necessary to protect public health and safety or for essential government services, such as police, fire and other similar emergency services; and - 6.
+Violations of this Water Conservation Plan will be considered waste and an unreasonable use of water.
+The following mandatory conservation measures are effective immediately and at such other times as determined by the Board of Directors: - a.
 Watering Hours and Duration.
 Irrigation watering is prohibited between the hours of 10:00 a.m. and 8:00 p.m., and irrigation systems are limited to no more than 15 minutes of watering per day per station.
 These restrictions do not apply to the limited use of a hand-held bucket or similar container, a hand-held hose equipped with a positive self-closing water shut-off nozzle or device, an irrigation system that uses stream rotor sprinklers with an application rate of less than one-half inch per hour, very low-flow irrigation systems where no emitter produces more than two gallons of water per hour, or to commercial nurseries and growers.
 In addition, irrigation for the purpose of installing and germinating new lawns or landscaping is exempt from these restrictions for a period not to exceed three weeks, unless the General Manager gives written permission to a water user for an extension beyond three weeks due to unique circumstances.